ajoyoommen/django-quickstart-template/README.md

 includes:

 * A settings module.
-* Database configured for a Postgres with psycopg2 in requirements.
+* Database configured for PostgreSQL with psycopg2 in requirements.
 * Scripts to source a virtual environment, load constants and start dev server.
 * Error logging configuration for production.